swcarpentry/matlab-novice-inflammation/episodes/04-scripts.md

 > `addpath('path/to/directory')`
 {: .callout}

+In this script,
-We've also written commands to create plots, so let's include those in our script too, but this time we'll save the figures to disk as image files using the `print` command.
+let's save the figures to disk as image files using the `print` command.
 In order to maintain an organised project we'll save the images in the `results` directory: